Perforated acute appendicitis

 Extensive right iliac fossa inflammation, with close relationship to an abnormal appendix suggesting that appendicitis, despite age of the patient, is the likely diagnosis.
 Defect of the mucosa at the tip of the appendix adjacent to a fluid collection is suspicious for perforation.

-The patient proceeded to theatre and subsequent appendicectomy.
+The patient proceeded to theater and subsequent appendicectomy.

 Pathology confirmed the pre-operative imaging diagnosis: